aL0NEW0LF/lgamila/README.md

 ### Download Latest Release

-Visit our [GitHub Releases page](https://github.com/stormix/lgamila/releases) to download the latest extension builds.
+Visit [lgamila.ma](https://www.lgamila.ma/) to download the latest extension builds with easy installation for Chrome, Firefox, and other browsers.

 ### Creating Releases